90% of hospitalized did not complete the vaccination against covid

 Currently, mixing data from infirmary beds and ICUs (Intensive Care Units), there are, in the public network of Rio, 190 hospitalized with covid-19, according to the city hall census.

-The equivalent of 28.3% of the population of Rio de Janeiro has already received the booster dose against covid-19, according to the Rio de Janeiro City Hall panel, updated this morning.

-Regarding the rate of people with the second dose, the equivalent of 81.3% of the population of Rio de Janeiro has already received the application, also according to the municipal panel, administered by Saúde.
+Regarding the rate of people with the second dose, 81.3% of the population of Rio de Janeiro has already received the application, also according to the municipal panel, administered by Saúde.

 Most cariocas aged 60 and over have already received the third dose against the new coronavirus disease.
 From 12 to 59 years old, there are a greater number of people with at least two doses against covid-19.